We've been caring for children and young people for over 150 years

 Built in memory of Evelina

 The original Evelina Hospital for Sick Children opened in 1869 on Southwark Bridge Road, London.
 Funded by Austrian Baron Ferdinand de Rothschild, it was built in memory of his wife, Evelina.
-Evelina had died three years earlier along with their son who was premature.
+Evelina had died three years earlier along with their son.
 Rothschild wanted to open a maternity hospital, but was persuaded by his friend Dr Arthur Farre, a famous obstetrician and physician to the Queen, to open a children’s hospital for the poor.

 The latest design